-For Root-CA Key Pairs that are either (i) used as Roota CA Key Pairs Pair for a Root Certificate or (ii) used as a CA Key Pairs generated Pair for a subordinate Subordinate CA that Certificate, where the Subordinate CA is not the operator of the Root CA or an Affiliate of the Root CA, the CA SHALL:
+For CA Key Pairs that are either (i)

+- i. used as a CA Key Pair for a Root Certificate or (ii) - ii. used as a CA Key Pair for a Subordinate CA Certificate, where the Subordinate CA is not the operator of the Root CA or an Affiliate of the Root CA, the CA SHALL: